my1396/R-Notes/docs/0103-RStudio-VSCode.md

     How to decide which Language Mode to use?
 A rule of thumb is:

     - If your Rmd has lots of R code you need to run interactively, use `R Markdown`.
     - If you want to write a static report with minimal R code, use `Markdown`.

       At all cases, it is quite easy to switch between the two modes by changing the Language Mode in the bottom right corner of VS Code.
 So you can choose either one that suits you best.

 - `Markdown`: there is no knit button but you can have a live preview using the `Markdown Preview Enhance` extension.

-    Instead, you need to run the `rmarkdown::render()` function in the terminal or in an R script to render the Rmd file.
+    Instead, you need to type the command `rmarkdown::render()` in the R console or in an R script to render the Rmd file.

-**Render book**
+#### Render book

+Render the site `rmarkdown::render_site(input = ".", output_format = "all")`

+- `rmarkdown::render_site()` without arguments will render **all** formats by default.
+- specify `output_format` to render a specific format, e.g., `bookdown::gitbook`, `bookdown::pdf_book`, etc.

 ```r
 # Render the site, equivalent to clicking the "Build Book" button in RStudio